prainar/peer/05-create-a-post/README.md

 ---

-## 📝 Document Your Bonus Improvement

-Describe your bonus improvement here.
-For example:

-> **Bonus Improvement:** Added image preview and drag-and-drop support for post images, making the post creation process more interactive and user-friendly.

----

 If you have any questions or need help, feel free to open an issue or reach out to the instructor.

 ---